 Type of pans to use

 Use stainless steel pans.
-Aluminum will give an off taste to your syrup – and anyway cooking in aluminum containers is not good for your health as some studies have linked it to Alzheimer’s disease.
+Aluminum will give an off taste to your syrup – and anyway cooking in aluminum containers is apparently not good for your.

 Filling the pans